Theodor Herzl: Writings

-In Altneuland, Herzl outlined his vision for a new Jewish state in the Land of Israel.
-He summed up his vision of an open society:"It is founded on the ideas which are a common product of all civilized nations ...
+In Altneuland, Herzl outlined his vision for a new Jewish state in Palestine.
+He summed up his vision of an open society:

+"It is founded on the ideas which are a common product of all civilized nations ...
 It would be immoral if we would exclude anyone, whatever his origin, his descent, or his religion, from participating in our achievements.
 For we stand on the shoulders of other civilized peoples ...
 What we own we owe to the preparatory work of other peoples.
 Therefore, we have to repay our debt.
 There is only one way to do it, the highest tolerance.
 Our motto must therefore be, now and ever: 'Man, you are my brother.'"

-"If you will it, it is no dream." a phrase from Herzl's book Old New Land, became a popular slogan of the Zionist movement—the striving for a Jewish National Home in Israel.
+"If you will it, it is no dream", a phrase from Herzl's book Old New Land, became a popular slogan of the Zionist movement—the striving for a Jewish National Home in Israel.

 In his novel, Herzl wrote about an electoral campaign in the new state.
-He directed his wrath against the nationalist party, which wished to make the Jews a privileged class in Israel.
+He directed his wrath against the nationalist party, which wished to make the Jews a privileged class in Palestine.
 Herzl regarded that as a betrayal of Zion, for Zion was identical to him with humanitarianism and tolerance—and that this was true in politics as well as religion.
 Herzl wrote:

 "Matters of faith were once and for all excluded from public influence ...
 Whether anyone sought religious devotion in the synagogue, in the church, in the mosque, in the art museum, or in a philharmonic concert, did not concern society.
 That was his [own] private affair."

 Altneuland was written both for Jews and non-Jews: Herzl wanted to win over non-Jewish opinion for Zionism.
-When he was still thinking of Argentina as a possible venue for massive Jewish immigration, he wrote in his diary:
+When he was still thinking of both Palestine and Argentina as possible venues for massive Jewish immigration, he wrote in his diary: